Igor-Stovba/SWE_HW1/README.md

 # Testing

-We have tests.cpp with included header.
+We have env.cpp with included header.
 On each push tests from this file will be run.
 The tests will use Google Test.

 ## License